semrush/intergalactic/website/docs/table-group/table-states/table-states.md

 This state is for cases when user filters/sorts/searchs data.
 In this case, use [Spin](/components/spin/).

-If data loading is fast, then this state is not necessary.
+If data loading is fast, then this state isn’t necessary.

 **Use spin when:**

 - filtering vast data volumes in a table;
 - sorting a large amount of data in a table;
 - going to another page;
-- having other data operations that do not require a long wait;
+- having other data operations that don’t require a long wait;
 - searching in the table (if possible, show the search query).

 The loading message gets the [`sticky` property](/components/sticky/) and is centered relative to the screen that the user scrolls.